The Taliban knocked on her door 3 times. The fourth time, they killed her - KESQ

 When the Taliban last controlled Afghanistan, women who disobeyed orders were beaten.

-The Taliban denied killing Najia, the mother in Faryab province, but their words are contradicted by witnesses and local officials who confirmed the death of a 45-year-old women whose home was set alight.
+The Taliban denied killing Najia, the mother in Faryab province, but their words are contradicted by witnesses and local officials who confirmed the death of a 45-year-old woman whose home was set alight.

 A neighbor who yelled at the men to stop said many women in Najia’s village are the widows of Afghan soldiers.
 They earn a living selling milk, but the Taliban “won’t allow that,” she said.
 “We don’t have men in our house, what shall we do?
 We want schools, clinics and freedom like other women, men — other people.”